Of Feelings & Space

 I have no problem with directions.
 But, hell, I have terrible sense of distance.

 Case # 1: It was a solo trip in Baguio.
 With the map I printed back home, I was left on my own to explore the City of Pines.
 I thought it was only a short walk from downtown to the Mines View Park.
-But boy, what looked as walking distance on the map was actually a long hike that almost took an hour.
+Boy, what looked as walking distance on the map was actually a long hike that took almost an hour.

 Case # 2: When I moved to Cebu City, I noticed that my friends can tell how far places are to each other using meters and kilometers–the real measures of distance.
 SM is 3 kilometers from IT Park.
 Moalboal is 92 kilometers from the South Bus Terminal.
 And the nearest Starbucks is 500 meters from my house.